5 mentor tips to help make your first term a breeze

 Get to know Concordia’s academic deadlines

-Divyena Mentor: I like to start my term by checking Concordia’s academic dates and deadlines and add the important ones to my monthly calendar.
-Important academic dates include the Did Not Enter (DNE) deadline, the Discontinued (DISC) deadline, holidays, first/last day of classes, and when examinations start/end.
+I like to start my term by checking Concordia’s academic dates and deadlines and add the important ones to my monthly calendar.
+Important academic dates include any add/drop deadlines, holidays, first/last day of classes, and when examinations start/end.

 Having all the important academic dates laid out is helpful to make sure you won’t miss out on any crucial deadline to avoid waking coming to university on a holiday (which happened to me before).

 Set up a study space and get a head start on course material

 Set up a workspace - somewhere stress-free, distractions-free and with enough room for me to stretch.
 Having this study space allows me to focus on the moment and be fully alert no matter what.
 It’s really important to have that space especially if you don’t live alone.

 Pro tip: always check your course outline and do some research on the topics and material that will be covered in the semester.